drewkett/unstruc/README.md

 This tool is a CFD mesh conversion tool.
 It currently supports reading in [SU2](https://github.com/su2code/SU2), [OpenFoam](http://www.openfoam.com), STL files, and Plot3D meshes and outputting [SU2](https://github.com/su2code/SU2) and VTK files.

-##unstruc-layers

-This is a work in progress tool for generating prismatic boundary layers of a 3D surface mesh by incrementally adding layers where possible.

 ##unstruc-offset

 This is a work in progress tool for generating prismatic boundary layers of a 3D surface mesh by creating a complete offset surface